andrewdavis3/andrewdavis3.github.io/_posts/2020-04-02-multipass.md

 operating system already fire up to test out new tool.
 This is where multipass may come in handy.
 For my mac, I already had Virtualbox installed,I then installed multipass via brew `brew cask install multipass`.
 I thenhad to run `sudo multipass set local.driver=virtualbox` to get multipass to start up.
-Still looking into an easy way to expand CPU and RAM.
+If you want to expand CPU and RAM run `multipass launch --name primary --cpus 4 --mem 10G`.